 This may seem a little boring but I’ll try to simplify it as much as possible.
 As you know, atoms are formed by protons, neutrons, and electrons.
 While protons and neutrons stick together to form the nucleus, electrons (which are negatively charged) have the ability to move from one atom to another.
 Each time this happens, electricity is created.

 Electricity, in the most simplest form, can be created by spinning a magnet(s) through a coil of copper wire.
 A magnet’s electromagnetism pushes electrons through the copper wire and you now have electricity.
 Check it out in this WikiHow article on creating an electric generator (with pictures) that will power a small light bulb.

-Good news for those of us concerned about a loss of the power grid or interested in living off the grid today: Primitive electricity is really a simple concept.
+Good news for those of us concerned about a loss of the power grid or interested in living off the grid today for other reasons (like if you want to be able to disappear on a moments notice): Primitive electricity is really a simple concept.

 Next We Build An Electrical Circuit

 If you’re going to do any of this completely from scratch, you’ll want to build an electrical circuit.
 Circuits are nothing more than electronic components (such as resistors, batteries, voltmeters, transistor, diodes etc.) that are interconnected using wire.
 You can read more about this here.
 There are kits for putting together simple circuits and books that make it easy.

 A good analogy is to think of circuits as the blood vessels and organs in your body.
 Your body is electrically charged, by the way, that’s why you can get electrocuted from an accident with high voltage.
 The vessels are the wire, the electric current is the blood and the various organs are the various interconnected components.